mrtztg/azure-104-notes/README.md

 - **Association**: Route tables can be associated to **Subnets** only — not to VNets or NICs
 - **Location**: Search "Route tables" in Azure Portal → Create route table → Add routes → Associate with subnets

+### Service Endpoints

+- Extends VNet identity to Azure services over optimized route
+- **Storage accounts**: One service endpoint can be used for all storage accounts deployed in the same region
+- **Azure AD**: Service endpoints are not needed for Azure AD — VMs accessing Azure AD users rely on Azure AD's authentication and authorization mechanisms, which operate independently of VNet service endpoints

 ### Service Endpoint Policies

 - **Requirements for applying to subnet**: